ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ the heart like songs of
+birds,.
+Yet whose utterance prudence
+girds.
+Beautiful hands are those that do
+Work that is earnest and brave and true,
+Moment by moment the long day through.
+Beautiful feet are those that go On
+kindly ministries to and froDown
+lowliest ways, if God wills it so.
+Beautilul shoulders are those that bear
+Ceaseless burdens of homely care With
+patient grace and daily prayer.
-utiful lives are those that bless
+Beautiful lives are those that bless
 Silent rivers of happiness, Whose hidden
 fountain but few may guess.
 Beautiful
 twilight, at set of sun, -Beautiful
 goal, with raoe well won, Beautiful
 rest, with work well done.
 Beautiful
 graves, where grasses creep, Where brown
-leaves fall and
+leaves fall and drifts lie deep Over
+worn-out hands-ob, beautiful sleep
 </td></tr></table>

 ---